Wizarding in the Wild West

 And while the brothers had had many friends come to stay with them over the years, to their great mutual benefit (some had even stayed with them long term), none of these characters had expressed an interest in achieving with them a permanent situation.

 In fact, until setting up the boarding house, the twins had always agreed that permanent housing for anyone other than themselves and their family would be strictly out of the question.
-(Not only was it a financial commitment, but more importantly, it was a great risk to have unhinged dark creatures about.)
+(Not only was it a great risk to the local community have unhinged dark creatures about, but with Benjamin's history, it was always important to do what they could to avoid drawing the gaze of the national wizarding authorities.)

 But after devising an elaborate magical network of spells of concealment, as well as a strict promise from Benjamin that he would impress upon the boarders in the strongest way possible the most stringent standards of conduct, Mortimer relented, and assisted his brother in building up this safe-house for those fortunate creatures whom his brother so desperately wanted to help.